NZ Certificate in Infrastructure Works (Level 3)

 Please identify any credit you may wish to be considered as part of the programme application.
 Please note recognising prior learning may reduce your study load in this programme and impact on your ability to receive funding.

-For information and enquiries about CC and RPL please contact Lynne Turnbull, the Programme Administrator, on 06 830 1294.
+For information and enquiries about CC and RPL please contact the Programme Administrator in your region:

 We have dedicated advisors who can assist with your learning.